Giddens Ko: Directing films

 In 2008, Ko directed the film L-O-V-E, along with Vincent Fang, Chen Yi-xian and Mickey Huang.
 In 2010, Ko directed the film You Are the Apple of My Eye, based on his book The Girl We Chased Together in Those Years.
 In 2011, Ko adapted his "Killer" series into the film The Killer Who Never Kills.
 He produced a documentary focusing on Taiwan's animal shelters in 2012, titled Twelve Nights.
 In 2014, another of Ko's books was adapted into the film Café.
 Waiting.
 Love.
 The film adaptation of another of Ko's books, Kung Fu, was originally set to be released in 2014, but its release date was pushed back to 2015.
 In September 2015, Ko announced another book–to–film adaption, The Tenants Downstairs, was to be released in 2016.

 In 2012, Ko notified Apple Inc. that some approved applications on the company's iOS platform were accessing pirated versions of his books.
 Apple initially refused to pull the apps, as the company was unsure about Ko's publisher having proper authorization to contact them.
 Ko traveled to Hong Kong to file a complaint in person before the matter was resolved with the removal of the apps.
 On 9 October 2012, Ko was chosen as one of "Ten Outstanding Young People of Taiwan" by the Junior Chamber International Taiwan.

 In 2017, Ko directed the high school horror-comedy film Mon Mon Mon Monsters.
 Ko originally intended for the film to be a mockumentary shot entirely on iPhone.
 This idea, however, was eventually disregarded as the project evolved into a more personal work inspired in part by the negative publicity the director was receiving at the time for his affair with Chou.

 Ko's film Miss Shampoo, adapted from his 2010 novel Precisely Out of Control, premiered at the 2023 Taipei Film Festival.

 Personal life

 Family

 In October 2014, Ko admitted to cheating on his girlfriend of nine years, Hsiao-nei, with television reporter Chou Ting-yu.
 In early May 2015, Ko confirmed that his relationship with Hsiao-nei had ended.
 Ko and Chou began dating in March 2016; they married in late 2017.
-On 4 April 2020, Ko announced the birth of their first child, a girl.
-Ko and his wife welcomed the birth of their second child, a daughter, in 14 July 2022.
+On 4 April 2020, Ko announced the birth of their first child.
+Ko and his wife had their second child on 14 July 2022.

 Political views

-In October 2014 it was reported that Beijing had ordered works by Ko removed from shelves in China.
+In October 2014, it was reported that Beijing had ordered works by Ko removed from shelves in China.
 A few weeks previously, Ko had shaved his head to show solidarity for Occupy Central with Love and Peace, the organization that started the 2014 Hong Kong protests.